10th November 2025

 For enterprise retailers operating across multiple markets, fraud prevention is rapidly becoming a core compliance and governance issue.
 As fraud grows in scale and sophistication, regulators are increasing scrutiny on how organisations detect, report and prevent financial crime across digital and physical channels.
-Fraud teams attending the Fraud Prevention Summit are facing a new challenge: preparing for a more complex, fragmented and fast-evolving regulatory landscape…
+Retail fraud compliance is now central to enterprise controls and regulatory readiness, with fraud teams attending the Fraud Prevention Summit facing a new challenge: preparing for a more complex, fragmented and fast-evolving regulatory landscape.

 For retailers trading internationally, compliance is further complicated by diverging regulatory frameworks across jurisdictions.
 Requirements for data sharing, identity verification and fraud reporting can vary significantly between regions.